 Management skills are required by all business professionals.
 As an area of study, management is concerned with how to get the best out of people and other resources.

-The programme offers a wide range of subject choices in the fields of general management and human resource management, such as Business Negotiation, China Trade Management, E-commerce, Employment Law, Entrepreneurship, Global Business Management, International Human Resource Management, Management Information Systems, Staffing & Selection and Training & Development.
+The programme offers a wide range of subject choices in the fields of general, strategy and human resource management, such as Business Negotiation, Environmental Management for Business, Gender & Organizations, Management Practice Through Real World Projects, Managing Diversity in Organizations, China Business Management, Employee Relations, Employment Law, HRM in China, International HRM, Reward & Performance Management, Staffing & Selection and Training & Development.
 Students can choose subjects within the HRM concentration to obtain recognition by professional bodies.

-All students within the Faculty of Business are encouraged to participate in the Whole Person Development Programme (WPDP), which includes a range of extracurricular activities such as leadership training camps, peer tutoring, mentorship and overseas and the Chinese mainland exchanges.
-Each student is assigned a professional mentor who is an experienced executive or manager in the business world and who provides advice and support and helps students to plan their careers and prepare for their first jobs after graduation.
+All students within the Faculty of Business are encouraged to participate in the Whole Person Development Programme (WPDP), which includes a range of extracurricular activities, such as leadership training camps, peer tutoring, mentorship and overseas and Chinese mainland exchanges.
+Each student is assigned a professional mentor who is an experienced executive or manager in the business world.
+Mentors provide advice and support that helps students to plan their careers and prepare for their first jobs after graduation.

-Subject to availability, BBA students can spend a semester studying at another university overseas or in the Chinese mainland and have the credits counted towards their PolyU degree.
+Subject to availability, BBA students can spend a semester studying at another university overseas or in the Chinese mainland and have the credits count towards their PolyU degree.

-The Department has also developed opportunities for students to work in firms during either the spring semester or in the summer in Hong Kong or the Chinese mainland to fulfil 100 hours (3 training credit) of Work-Integrated Education (WIE) requirement.
-These, and other forms of work experience, can count towards the WIE requirement.
+To graduate, every student must complete 100 hours (3 training credits) of WIE.
+The Department has developed opportunities for students to work in firms either during the summer vacation or part time.
+Summer placements can be found in Hong Kong, the Chinese mainland or overseas.
+These and other forms of work experience count towards the WIE requirement.

 This is a very flexible programme that offers a wide range of subject choices in the fields of general and strategic management, human resource management and management information systems.

-Once in the programme, students fortify their general business education in subjects such as Corporate Social Responsibility and Strategic Management, and study management in greater depth through subjects such as Organisational Behaviour, Human Resources Management and Managerial Leadership.
-They have the opportunity to choose Electives from wide range of subjects in general and strategic management, human resource management and management information systems.
-Students also have the chance to integrate their management knowledge through a sizable Management Capstone Project.
+From Year 2 onwards, students continue their general business education by taking such subjects as Corporate Social Responsibility and Strategic Management, and study management in greater depth, through subjects such as Organizational Behaviour, Human Resource Management and Managerial Leadership.
+They have the opportunity to choose Electives from a wide range of subjects in general and strategic management, human resource management and management information systems.
+They can also integrate their management knowledge through a sizeable Management Capstone Project.

 Recognition and Prospects

-- Graduates of BBA (Hons) in Management are eligible to apply for Hong Kong Institute of Human Resource Management (HKIHRM)’s Associate Membership provided that they have passed, in addition to the core subjects, at least any THREE of the specialist subjects under the HRM Concentration, including Employee Relations, Employment Law, Human Resource Management in China, International HRM, Reward & Performance Management, Staffing and Selection, and Training and Development.
+- Graduates of the BBA(Hons) in Management are eligible to apply for Associate Membership of the Hong Kong Institute of Human Resource Management (HKIHRM) provided that they have passed not only the core subjects but at least THREE of the specialist subjects under the HRM concentration, including Employee Relations, Employment Law, Human Resource Management in China, International HRM, Reward & Performance Management, Staffing and Selection, and Training and Development.

 - Exemption from four papers (BA1, BA2, BA3 and E1);

-- Assessment of Forecasting should be included in the subject of Operation Management.
+- Assessment of Forecasting should be included in the Operation Management subject.